Unleash/unleash/website/docs/using-unleash/deploy/getting-started.md

 - username: `admin`
 - password: `unleash4all`

-If you'd like the default admin user to be created with a different username and password, you may define the following environment variables when running Unleash:
+If you'd like the default admin user to be created with a different username, password and email, you may define the following environment variables when running Unleash:

 - `UNLEASH_DEFAULT_ADMIN_USERNAME`
 - `UNLEASH_DEFAULT_ADMIN_PASSWORD`
+- `UNLEASH_DEFAULT_ADMIN_EMAIL`

 The way of defining these variables may vary depending on how you run Unleash.